-Calculated change in storage matched measured change in storage reasonably well for Trial #1 (Figure 3.12) and Trial #2 (Figure 3.13) water balances.
-Net percolation in Trial #1 followed performance outlined in the conceptual model and produced low net percolation rates according to the INAP Guidance Document for the given climate region (INAP 2017).
-Net percolation in Trial #2 was 16% of the annual precipitation (Table 3.3) resulting moderate net percolation rates.
-The primary component resulting in the difference in net percolation rates is the difference in evapotranspiration rates between the two configurations.
-The thicker, established vegetation observed in Trial #1 applied higher evapotranspiration rates.
-The higher evapotranspiration rates limited net percolation through:
+Calculated change in storage matched measured change in storage for Trial #1 (Figure 3.22) and Trial #2 (Figure 3.23) water balances.
+Net percolation in Trial #1 was 75mm (15% of annual precipitation).
+This net percolation follows the performance outlined in the conceptual model and produced low net percolation rates according to the INAP Guidance Document for the given climate region (INAP 2017).
+Net percolation in Trial #2 was 120mm (24% of the annual precipitation) (Table 3.7) resulting in moderate net percolation rates.
+The primary component resulting in the difference in net percolation rates is the difference in storage between the two configurations.
+The large rainfall events late in the season caused an increase in net percolation for Trial #2.
+Trial #2 had more stored water in early October, prior to these rainfall events, meaning that Trial #1 had more of a capacity to hold the incoming precipitation, whereas it forced a flushing event in Trial #2.
+Net percolation on Trial #2 was increased because the storage capacity was insufficient in mitigating the late season rainfall events.